Choosing the right builder for your restoration & refurbishment project

 Choose someone with lots of specific experience

-Look for a tradesman who has plenty of relevant, recent experience: For example, a specialist who has restored or refurbished several similar properties before, using the same materials and to a similar projected timescale.
+Look for a tradesperson who has plenty of relevant, recent experience: For example, a specialist who has restored or refurbished several similar properties before, using the same materials and to a similar projected timescale.

 Lee Morris of L Morris Stonework & Building has a fantastic MyBuilder feedback rating.
 He specialises in restoring old buildings using traditional methods and materials, and explains why specific experience is so important:

 For a restoration job, it’s so important that you’ve completed similar projects before - using the same materials and so on.
-There are certain materials you should use when restoring old buildings, and I often get asked to correct mistakes made by other tradesmen who haven’t used those materials.
+There are certain materials you should use when restoring old buildings, and I often get asked to correct mistakes made by other tradespeople who haven’t used those materials.
 Lime mortar is one of the most common ones.
 A lot of general builders, bricklayers and so on - they usually use sand and cement and they don’t really understand how lime works.
 So they get the mix wrong - they prepare it wrong, they use it at the wrong time of the year and so on.

 When working on old buildings, you can only really learn by doing.
 You can have it explained to you, but when using old materials in particular, you need to work with them and touch them and feel them to really understand them.

 As Lee points out, a tradesperson with experience of using old materials may also find it easier to reclaim and reuse those you already have on site:

 If you’re restoring or renovating an old building, I always try to use reclaimed materials.
 When you’re taking a building apart there’s always stuff you can use somewhere else - old beams, timbers, lumps of oak - that sort of thing.
 It’s a bonus for the homeowner’s budget too, if you can re-use stuff.
 And it always looks better as well, I think.

 Choose someone you’d feel comfortable working with long-term